Image: Large Hadron Collider/CERN

 The mission of the WLCG project is to provide global computing resources to store, distribute and analyse the ~30 Petabytes (30 million Gigabytes) of data annually generated by the LHC.
 The CoEPP research computing team provides grid-connected storage and computing resources via its ATLAS Tier 2 grid site.

-“The site’s high availability and reliability has been achieved as a direct consequence of the stellar performance of the underpinning network connectivity between the Australian Academic Research Network (AARNet) and corresponding WLCG Tier 1 site at TRIUMF (Canada’s national laboratory for particle and nuclear physics) across AARNet’s trans-Pacific SXTransPORT link.
-Sustained transfer rates of High Energy Physics data sets greater than 7Gbps between North America and Australia are not uncommon,” says Prof. Taylor.
+“The site’s high availability and reliability has been achieved as a direct consequence of the stellar performance of the underpinning network connectivity between the Australian Academic Research Network (AARNet) and corresponding WLCG Tier 1 site at TRIUMF (Canada’s national laboratory for particle and nuclear physics) across AARNet’s trans-Pacific SXTransPORT link,” says Prof. Taylor.

 As CoEPP continues to achieve international recognition for Australia in the field of high-energy physics, its collaborative capacity and contribution to worldwide projects relies ever more on the capabilities of the networking infrastructure connecting Australian researchers and resources to the world.